What It's Like To Have A Bruised Cervix, The Sex Injury That No One Talks About

 It actually took me a couple more times of having sex with an, ahem, particularly well-endowed man to figure out that the pain I sometimes felt after sex was a bruised cervix, a sex injury that I hadn’t even heard of before.
 A little internet research opened my eyes to the need to take extra precautions and also revealed some things that I didn’t even know about my body.
 Now, trust me: If you haven’t had a bruised cervix, you never, ever want to experience it.
 Let me guide you through what you need to do to protect that tender spot from getting banged up when you're getting it on.

-Yup, you read that right: Just like a penis gets bigger when a guy is turned on, your vagina also gets bigger.
-Crazy, right?
+Just like a penis gets bigger when a person with penis is turned on, your vagina also gets bigger.
 So if you’re not super turned on but you have intercourse, your cervix is going to be lower.
-On the other hand, if you’re hella worked up, you’ll not only be wetter but your vagina will also be longer.
+On the other hand, if you’re hella worked up, you’ll not only be wetter, but your vagina will also be longer.
 That means there’s more room in there for penetration.
 Also, just like there are different size penises, vaginas are different sizes, so you might have a particularly long or particularly short vaginal canal.

 The reason I’m getting all technical about how the inside of your body works is because if your cervix is lower and harder, it’s easier to bruise.
-So, say you go to bed with someone who’s bigger than average and have particularly vigorous sex.
+So, say you go to bed with someone who has a large penis and have particularly vigorous sex.
 If your partner is not careful with their thrusting — and you’re not turned on enough or it’s the part of your cycle when you’re closer to your period — they could bump right up against the cervix.

 A bruised cervix isn’t always as bad as what I experienced: a lesser injury may feel like mild cramps or just tenderness in the lower abdomen.
 However, is that a chance you really want to take?
 (Even thinking about it is making me hunch over my lap like guys do whenever anyone talks about getting hit in the balls.
 Ugh!)
 Luckily, the solution to avoiding a bruised cervix is simple: make sure that you’re sufficiently turned on before you start having intercourse, especially on either end of your cycle.